Goda’s Slave – Chapter 13: Full of Kanna Rava

 “And yet still you look at me.”

-“Yes, I still look at you.”
 Kanna let out an unsteady breath and reached out before she could stop herself.
 She pressed her hands to Goda’s chest, where she could feel some moisture that had splashed up to coat the skin.
-The droplets were cool, but she could still sense the warm skin underneath.
+The droplets were cool, but she could still sense the warmth underneath.
 She ran her fingers down to Goda’s torso, where the texture grew harder, more muscular, less tempered by the softness that lay at the edges of Goda’s chest.
 But Kanna liked this, too.
-She traced a path lightly down until her hands grazed the waterline near Goda’s hips.
-She hesitated to go further, to slide her touch down to the space that she couldn’t see beneath the water, but her curiosity broke through her fear after a moment because she suddenly noticed—or thought she noticed—that Goda had leaned a bit into the touch.
+Seeing that the woman did not object, she lightly traced a downward path until her hands grazed the waterline near Goda’s hips.

 Kanna didn’t fight Goda’s grasp, which pulled her hands out of the water.
 Kanna stared down into her own reflection, her breaths coming hard, her chest heaving.
 Both her and Goda’s image rippled with the movement of the water, but she tried not to look at Goda’s expression.